Berridale: Local attractions

 Berridale Inn is a tourist hot spot when traveling through to the snow during season.

 With its moonlike landscape, Berridale is a haven for photographers during each season.
 Many photographers utilise the granite boulders for shots whilst many will also take advantage of the Poplar trees that line the highway when they change from bright green to a luminous yellow during autumn.

-During the year the Lions Club hold the Easter and Spring markets which draw a large crowd to the township.
+During the year the Lions Club hold Easter and Spring markets which draw a large crowd to the township.
 The Berridale Chamber of Commerce also holds a Christmas Twilight Market which proves to be very popular.

 The Heritage Walk is also popular with tourists and residents.
 The walk features many of the older parts of the town.

 Berridale also plays host to being a checkpoint during The Snowy Ride.
 The Snowy Ride is a motorcycle event run annually in the Alpine Region of NSW with the aim of involving motorcycle riders from all over Australia to raise money for Childhood Cancer Research.

-During Winter, Berridale's population swells as skiers and seasonal workers converge on the town as they make it their base for the winter ski season.
+During winter, Berridale's population swells as skiers and seasonal workers converge on the town as they make it their base for the winter ski season.